Two-body lepton-flavour-violating decays in a 2HDM with soft family-lepton-number breaking: Introduction

-Thus, the simultaneous computation of all decays could provide new insights on the LFV decays.
 In this paper we perform the numerical study of all nine LFV two-body decays ($\tau^\pm \to \mu^\pm \gamma$, $\tau^\pm \to e^\pm \gamma$, $\mu^\pm \to e^\pm \gamma$, $Z / h \to \tau^\pm \mu^\mp$, $Z / h \to \tau^\pm e^\mp$, and $Z / h\to \mu^\pm e^\mp$) in the context of the 2HDM with seesaw mechanism and flavour-conserving Yukawa couplings.
-Our purpose is to see under which circumstances the decay rates might be close to their present experimental upper bounds---namely, whether one has to resort to very large Yukawa couplings, to very low masses of the new scalar particles of the 2HDM, or to a very low seesaw scale.
+Our purpose is to see under which circumstances the decay rates might be close to their present experimental upper bounds---namely, whether one has to resort to either very large or very small Yukawa couplings, to a very low mass of the charged scalar of the 2HDM, or to very low RH$\nu$ masses.
 We want to elucidate which are the very relevant and the less relevant parameters of that model for the LFV decays.

 In section~\ref{Sect_ourModelGeneral} we review both the scalar and the leptonic sectors of our model.
-Section~\ref{Sect_NumResults} describes our main results.
-Our findings are summarized in section~\ref{Sect_Conclusions}.
+Section~\ref{Sect_NumResults} contains our main numerical results.
+The findings of this paper are summarized in section~\ref{Sect_Conclusions}.
 The Passarino--Veltman functions relevant for the analytic computation are expounded in appendix~\ref{Sect_PVfunctions}.
 The full one-loop analytical formulas for the LFV decays in terms of PV functions are collected in appendices~\ref{Sect_taumugamma}, \ref{Sect_taumuZ}, and~\ref{Sect_taumuS}.
-Appendix~\ref{Sect_Z} is a dissertation on the invisible $Z$ decay width and appendix~\ref{Sect_mH+} reviews some literature on lower bounds on the charged-Higgs mass.
+Appendix~\ref{Sect_Z} makes a digression on the invisible $Z$ decay width and appendix~\ref{Sect_mH+} reviews some literature on lower bounds on the charged-Higgs mass.